Aaron-Bopp/TIM/40_Evergreens/The church will fail if christians keep aligning themselves with hate instead of love.md

 I honestly think that the only way that the church can continue to exist is through throwing out the sanctity of the bible and cherry-picking it.
 Church membership is down 40% in the past 30 years and its only gonna keep going down [^1]

-This is majorly due to [[The Politicization of the Christian Church]]
+This is majorly due to [[The Politicization of the Christian Church]], but is also due to the inherent risk of such a [[Neuroscience|neurological]] powerful belief: [[The danger of religious beliefs in early childhood]], [[The brain is powerful enough to create supernatural experiences]]

 ### <hr class="footnote"/>